 A couple that can’t play together is very unlikely to stay together.

 7. You keep score.

-Routinely reminding your partner that you cooked last night so they must this night or that you saw their family last weekend so they must see yours this weekend can quickly lead to the game being over.
+Routinely reminding your partner that you cooked last night so they must cook tonight, or that you saw their family last weekend so they must see yours this weekend can quickly lead to the game being over.

 8. You're spending all your energy treading water.

 Maintaining a relationship is like running in place … it gets you nowhere.
 Instead, your relationship should be evolving—you should be building on your foundation, not smoothing over some gaping hole.

 If things aren't going forward, they're spiraling out of control and learning how to know when to breakup might be an easy answer: right now.

 9. You always fight about the same problems that never get solved.